fusioncharts/dev_centre_docs/fusiontime/getting-started/output-time-format.md

 In a time series chart, time is primarily displayed on the time axis and tooltip of a data plot.
 With v1.2.0, developers will be able to control the display of output time using standard date-time formats for the specific time unit.

-FusionTime supports the following a list of time formats:
+FusionTime supports the following list of time units:

 - Year
 - Month